Protests across Israel against high cost of living

 The gatherings followed a rally last weekend in Tel Aviv, Israel's commercial capital, in which over 250,000 demonstrators called for economic reform.
 It was the biggest socio-economic protest the country of 7.7 million has ever seen.

-Past demonstrations on such a scale in Israel have usually been over issues of war and peace but on Saturday rallies from Haifa and Afula in the north of the country to the resort town of Eilat in the far south all focussed on "social justice."
+Past demonstrations on such a scale in Israel have usually been over issues of war and peace but Saturday rallies from Haifa and Afula in the north of the country to the resort town of Eilat in the far south all focused on "social justice."

 Leading Israeli performers entertained the protesters who carried banners highlighting the soaring cost of living.